FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Using the Cognitive Services APIs/README.md

 Copy the API key.

+![alt text][img5]

 ## Add the API key to the Function's App Settings
-![alt text][img5]

-Return to the Fucntion that was created in the previous step.
+Return to the function that was created in the previous step.
 Click on *Function app Settings* in the lower left corner.

 ![alt text][img3]